tapjs/tapjs/cli/index.md

                               landing list markdown min nyan progress
                               silent spec tap xunit

+  -o<file>                    Send the raw TAP output to the specified --output-file=<file>        file.
+Reporter output will still be
+                              printed to stdout, but the file will contain the raw TAP for later reply or analysis.

   -s<file> --save=<file>      If <file> exists, then it should be a line-
                               delimited list of test files to run.
 If
                               <file> is not present, then all command-line